Higher-dimensional Chiral Algebras in the Jouanolou Model and free-field realization: Chiral algebras on in more detail

 \subsection{Formulas for chiral operations}

-In section \ref{s:feynman}, we constructed a series of chiral operations using Feynman integrals and show that they satisfy a $L_{\infty}$-relation--this was precisely the $L_\infty$ relations underlying the unit chiral algebra on $\mathbb{A} ^d$.
-In the case of $\mathbb{A}^2$, the $L_{\infty}$-relation puts a very strong constraint on the chiral operations and sometimes can sometimes completely fix them.
+In Section~\ref{s:feynman}, we constructed a family of chiral operations using Feynman integrals and showed that they satisfy the \(L_{\infty}\)-relations.
+These are precisely the \(L_{\infty}\)-relations underlying the unit chiral algebra on \(\mathbb A^d\).
+In the case of \(\mathbb A^2\), the \(L_{\infty}\)-relations impose very strong constraints on the chiral operations and can sometimes determine them completely.
 In this section, we derive recursive formulas for chiral operations purely from the $L_{\infty}$-relation and find a perfect match with numerous calculations that have appeared in the work of physics \cite{budzik2023feynman}.